sleepile/Statistic_Related/PsySta_Fall/About.md

 ### Introduction
 The file is about an analysis which is based on an psychological research.
-Related informantion are shown below.
+Related informantion is shown below.

 -----